 The bones will break or splinter upon being chewed on and there are shards that can tear your dog’s lip, mouth, and tongue.
 If your pooch manages to swallow the shards, they can tear your dog’s throat and intestinal tract lining.

 All of this can cause internal bleeding and may require surgery.
-In the worst-case scenario, this can lead to sepsis or even death.
+In the worst-case scenario, this can lead to sepsis.

 Not only will cooked Beef Rib Bones cause internal bleeding, but also it can be a choking hazard.
 The sharp shards and splinters can get lodged in your dog’s throat or esophagus when he is trying to swallow.
 As a result, he may start to cough.
 If he’s not able to get enough oxygen, he will collapse.